Medically reviewed by Charlie Chen, MD

 Gummy Bear Cohesive Gel Implants

 Silicone implants are the implants of choice for more than 75% of women.
 Although these implants were removed from the market in the early 1990s due to leakage, technological advancements have made these implants more leak-proof.
 Specifically, the capsule that encases the new implants decreases the chance that the implant will leak.
 The latest advancement is the conversion of the traditional silicone implant to the cohesive gel implant.
-In this implant, the silicone material inside the implant also is less likely to leak.
+In this implant, the silicone material inside the implant holds its structure longer than previous implants and also is less likely to leak.

-You may have heard of another type of implant, called Gummy Bear Implants or cohesive gel implants.
+You may have heard of another type of implant, called Gummy Bear Implants.
 These are the most expensive of all implants.
 They have a silicone shell that encases a firmer composition of silicone.
-These are initially virtually leak-proof, because if they were cut in half, the gel would still not leak.
+If they were cut in half, the gel would still hold its shape due to the cohesiveness of the gel.
 They also are less likely to develop folds and ripples.
-Gummy bear implants are not as susceptible to the force of gravity due to their strength so they won’t sag with time or with standing.
-Their shape directly dictates how the breasts will be shaped after surgery.

 Since these implants are so new, no one knows the rate of rupture over a decade or two.
 Although the material inside is more solid, it still has the potential to leak.

 For some woman, they feel Gummy Bear implants may not look as natural because the gel is dense and are too firm.
-Gummy Bear implants also cannot be squeezed the way other breast implants can during insertion which may require an incision 3 to 4 inches long to accommodate them.
+Gummy Bear implants also cannot be squeezed the way other breast implants can during insertion which may require a longer incision to accommodate.
 Another common concern among woman, is it’s harder to detect a leak with this type of implant.

 Determining Your Correct Size